ABDUL MALIK OMAR

 Friday, April 12th, 2012

 Once upon a time, there roamed a mighty mountain covered with gleaming gold, treasures, and fortunes worth a king’s ransom.

 Called the Golden Mountain, elders whispered that when it lands into nation’s shore, it will be lifted towards the greatest of great; its civilians becoming powerful, rich, and wise.

-BUT, it is ever fickle in taste, only subjecting itself to a worthy master who can rightfully governed its wealth.
-Once the conditions changed for the bad, it leaves, and it never returns leaving its predecessors in wreck.
+BUT, it is ever fickle in taste, only subjecting itself to a worthy master who can rightfully govern its wealth.
+Once the conditions changed for the worse, it leaves, and it never returns leaving its predecessors in wreck.

 So there it roams across the ancient seas, seeking for such people

 As it swam its sights suddenly caught about a small water village located at the island of Borneo.

 There it saw the buzzing of life: Men building trading ports, Mothers feeding their child, and Grandparents selling agricultural produce in small boats they call sampans.

 Needless to say, the mountain was impressed.
 After careful consideration, it set about a decision to share its gold to this civilization.

 But as he approaches the settlement, he heard of a loud crying noise nearby.
 Looking down then and there he saw a small grain of rice weeping heavily as it floated on the waters.